dam-lorenzo/IAM_Manager/README.md

 The repository is organized as a mono-repo with a clear separation between the frontend and backend services.

 /
-├── backend/          # Python (FastAPI) Backend Application ├── database/         # Contains the DB schema and migration scripts ├── frontend/         # React.js Frontend Application
+├── backend/          # Python Backend Application
+├── database/         # Contains the DB schema and migration scripts ├── frontend/         # React.js Frontend Application
 ├── docs/             # Documentation and assets like the DB diagram